Sodium hexametaphosphate: History

 Sodium hexametaphosphate is the alkali salt of one of the series of polymetaphosphoric acids (acids formed by the polymerization of phosphate groups).
-Hexametaphosphoric acid was first made in 1825 by the German chemist Johann Frederich Philipp Engelhart (1797-1853).
+Hexametaphosphoric acid was first prepared in 1825 by the German chemist Johann Frederich Philipp Engelhart (1797–1853).
 For his doctoral thesis, Engelhart intended to determine whether iron was responsible for the red color of blood.
-In order to purify his blood samples, Engelhart had found that he could coagulate the blood serum's albumin (dissolved proteins) by treating the blood with phosphoric acid.
+To purify his blood samples, Engelhart found that he could coagulate the blood serum's albumin (dissolved proteins) by treating the blood with phosphoric acid.
 This contradicted the findings of the famous Swedish chemist Jöns Jacob Berzelius, who had stated that phosphoric acid did not coagulate water-soluble proteins such as egg white.
 Berzelius and Engelhart collaborated with the intention of resolving the contradiction; they concluded that Engelhart had produced a new form of phosphoric acid simply by burning phosphorus in air and then dissolving the resulting substance in water.
-However they did not determine the new acid's composition.
+However, they did not determine the new acid's composition.
 That analysis was accomplished in 1833 by the Scottish chemist Thomas Graham, who named the sodium salt of the new acid "metaphosphate of soda".
 Graham's findings were confirmed by the German chemists Justus von Liebig and Theodor Fleitmann.
-In 1849 Fleitmann coined the name "hexametaphosphoric acid".
+In 1849, Fleitmann coined the name "hexametaphosphoric acid".

 By 1956, chromatographic analysis of hydrolysates of Graham's salt (sodium polyphosphate) indicated the presence of cyclic anions containing more than four phosphate groups; these findings were confirmed in 1961.
 In 1963, the German chemists Erich Thilo and Ulrich Schülke succeeded in preparing sodium hexametaphosphate by heating anhydrous sodium trimetaphosphate.